core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In case the client can ever consider to preserve ongoing observations beyond a key update as defined below, then the client MUST NOT simply forget about an ongoing observation if not interested in it anymore.
 Instead, the client MUST send an explicit cancellation request to the server, i.e., a request including the Observe Option with value 1 (see {{Section 3.6 of RFC7641}}).
 After sending this cancellation request, if the client does not receive back a response confirming that the observation has been terminated, the client MUST NOT consider the observation terminated.
 The client MAY try again to terminate the observation by sending a new cancellation request.

-In case a peer A performs a KUDOS execution with another peer B, and A has ongoing observations with B that it is interested to preserve beyond the key update, then A can explicitly indicate its interest to do so.
-To this end, the peer A sets to 1 the bit "Preserve Observations", 'b', in the 'x' byte of the OSCORE Option value (see {{ssec-oscore-option-extensions}}), in the KUDOS message it sends to the other peer B.
+In case a peer A performs a KUDOS execution with another peer B and A has ongoing observations with B that it is interested to preserve beyond the key update, then A can explicitly indicate its interest to do so.
+To this end, the peer A sets to 1 the bit "Preserve Observations", 'b', in the 'x' byte of the OSCORE Option value (see {{ssec-oscore-option-extensions}}), in the KUDOS message that it sends to the other peer B.

-If a peer receives a KUDOS message with the bit 'b' set to 0, then the peer MUST set to 0 the bit 'b' in the KUDOS message it sends as follow-up, regardless of its wish to preserve ongoing observations with the other peer.
+If a peer receives a KUDOS message with the bit 'b' set to 0, then the peer MUST set to 0 the bit 'b' in the KUDOS message that it sends as follow-up, regardless of its wish to preserve ongoing observations with the other peer.

 If a peer has sent a KUDOS message with the bit 'b' set to 0, the peer MUST ignore the bit 'b' in the follow-up KUDOS message that it receives from the other peer.

 Note that during the same KUDOS execution, all the KUDOS messages sent by a peer MUST have the same value in the bit 'b' for preserving ongoing observations.

 After successfully completing the KUDOS execution (i.e., after having successfully derived the new OSCORE Security Context CTX\_NEW), both peers have expressed their interest in preserving their common ongoing observations if and only if the bit 'b' was set to 1 in all the exchanged KUDOS messages.
-In such a case, each peer X performs the following actions.
+In such a case, each peer X performs the following actions:

 1. The peer X considers all the still ongoing observations that it has with the other peer, such that X acts as client in those observations.
 If there are no such observations, the peer X takes no further actions.
-Otherwise, it moves to step 2.
+Otherwise, it moves to Step 2.

-2. The peer X considers all the OSCORE Partial IV values used in the Observe registration request associated with any of the still ongoing observations determined at step 1.
+2. The peer X considers all the OSCORE Partial IV values used in the Observe registration requests associated with any of the still ongoing observations determined at Step 1.

-3. The peer X determines the value PIV\* as the highest OSCORE Partial IV value among those considered at step 2.
+3. The peer X determines the value PIV\* as the highest OSCORE Partial IV value among those considered at Step 2.

 4. In the Sender Context of the OSCORE Security Context shared with the other peer, the peer X sets its own Sender Sequence Number to (PIV\* + 1), rather than to 0.